yfgao76/MUSIC/README.md

 **Inference**

 You need to modify model path and dataset path to make inference.
-Sample models and datasets are provided.
+Sample datasets are provided in the repository.
+You can download our sample pretraining weight on huggingface: [MUSIC_pretrained](https://huggingface.co/infmourir/MUSIC_pretrained)

 ```bash
 # inference on classifier model